36 of the funniest jokes about Kwasi Kwarteng being sacked after just 38 days

-Kwasi Kwarteng has been sacked as Chancellor just 38 days after taking the job.
+Kwasi Kwarteng has been out of his job as chancellor for two days but the memes keep on coming - in fact there are more jokes about him than days he spent in the role.

-The Tory MP held talks with prime minister Liz Truss shortly, after he returned to London early from a visit to the International Monetary Fund’s annual meeting in Washington.
+The Tory MP held talks with prime minister Liz Truss on Friday shortly after he returned to London early from a visit to the International Monetary Fund’s annual meeting in Washington DC.

-The Prime Minister is set to hold a press conference later on Friday afternoon at 2 pm

-Mr Kwarteng’s dismissal and a widely expected U-turn on scrapping the corporation tax rise would be part of an effort to reassure markets after the mini-budget turmoil, according to the newspaper.

 Sign up to our new free Indy100 weekly newsletter